10 Student Free Speech Cases – from Raunchy Photos to Douchebag Principals

 7. Haters unite and target one student.
 In 2005, Kara Kowalski created a MySpace page called S.A.S.H., which some claimed meant “Students Against Shay’s Herpes.”
 Other students were invited to join and comment about their classmate Shay N. One person uploaded a photo of Shay and photoshopped red dots on her face to suggest she had herpes while other students posted mean and hurtful comments about the student.
 Kara, the student who created the page, was suspended for 5 days and banned from extra-curricular activities.
 She appealed her case and the Fourth Circuit Court of Appeals ruled against her and in the school’s favor.
 The court stated that school administrators can take action when off campus speech is mean-spirited and hateful and has a sufficient nexus with the school.
 Kara has filed an apeal with the U.S. Supreme Court.

 8. YouTube video of 8th graders trash talkin’ another girl at school.
 An 8th grade student named J.C. posted a four minute video on YouTube which showed her and some of her friends in a restaurant talking about a classmate and referring to her as a brat, spoiled and a slut.
 Once the school found out about the video, J.C. was suspended for two days.
-She challenged the suspension in court claiming a violation of her right to free speech.
+She challenged the suspension in court claiming a youth crime essay 3rd paragraph.
 The court agreed with her and stated, “To allow the school to cast this wide a net and suspend a student simply because another student takes offense to their speech, without any evidence that such speech caused a substantial disruption of the school’s activities, runs afoul of the law.”

 9. “Ms. Sarah Phelps is the worst teacher I’ve ever met!”
 This is what senior high school student Katie Evans wrote on her Facebook wall in 2007.
 She invited others to express their feelings of hatred toward the teacher.
 Katie removed the post 2 days later.
 When the principal found out about the post (even though it had been deleted), he suspended her for 3 days for cyberbullying and harassing a staff member.
 Katie challenged the suspension and wanted the cyberbullying write-up removed from her school record based on free speech grounds.
 She took her case to court and the school settled with her in December 2010 agreeing to clear her record and remove any mention of the incident and to pay her attorney’s fees.